nhanlethanh1198/DevConnector/README.md

 # DevConnector

 MernStack

-run `npm install`
-and `cd client && npm install`
+Run `npm install` and `cd client && npm install`

-return the root folder
-run `npm run dev` to run this project
+Return the root folder then run `npm run dev` to run this project.

+# Project deployed to Heroku

+You can visit https://fathomless-meadow-22359.herokuapp.com/ to see template.

+Thanks for watching.